 So you're heading to Orlando, one of the biggest entertainment cities on the East Coast, congratulations!

 There is probably one main question on your mind right now, which theme parks are you going to visit first??
 Two of the most popular parks in Orlando outside of Disney World are Universal Studios Florida and Islands of Adventure.
+(Check out our video on the bottom of the page).

 It should first be noted that while there are several differences in the two parks, they are overall the same branch of theme parks, Universal Orlando.
 The entirety of this park conglomerate includes Universal Studios Florida, Islands of Adventure, and Volcano Bay.

 Universal Studios and Islands of Adventure seem to be the most visited parks overall between the three, though oftentimes guests visit both, or all three, during one visit.
-There are notable differences to consider while planning your visit to each park, however, especially if you are specifically planning your route through the parks, rides to wait in line for, or places to eat.
+There are notable differences to consider while planning your visit to each park, however, especially if you are specifically planning your route through the parks, rides to wait in line for or places to eat.

 So what are the main differences between Universal Studios Florida and Islands of Adventure?
 We have 7 of them listed below!